divibanks/wp-blame/readme.txt

 = About =

 WP Blame lets you keep a record of everything that has happened on your website by logging the actions of your users in a simple but useful table of data.
+This plugin is your go-to solution for maintaining a complete audit trail of all user activities on your WordPress site.
+Whether you're a site administrator, developer, or security professional, WP Blame provides you with the insights you need to keep your site secure and well-managed.

+= Key Features =

+* **Comprehensive Logging:** Track all user actions including post edits, plugin activations, theme changes, and more.
+* **User-Friendly Interface:** View all logged activities in an easy-to-read table right in your WordPress admin area.
+* **Detailed Information:** Each log entry includes the user, action type, affected item, and date stamp.
+* **User-Based Log Control:** Decide which usernames of people who should not have their actions logged.

+= Perfect For =

+* Troubleshooting unexpected changes
+* Monitoring user activity for security purposes
+* Maintaining compliance with audit requirements
+* Tracking the history of your site's development and content changes

 = Developers =

 There are currently no hooks available for this plugin as of yet, however whilst it is discouraged, you can log actions using the `WPB_Log_Hooks::save_new_log` function.

+= Stay Updated and Contribute =

+WP Blame is an open-source project and we welcome contributions!
+Follow the development, report issues, or contribute code on our [GitHub repository](https://github.com/wpcorner/wp-blame).

+= Privacy Notice =

+WP Blame logs user activities on your WordPress site.
+This includes usernames, IP addresses, and details of actions performed.
+Please ensure you have necessary consent and include this information in your site's privacy policy if required by local laws and regulations.

 == Screenshots ==

 1. An example of the logs table.
+2. The Settings page

 == Installation ==

-1. Download, unzip and upload the package to your plugins directory.
+1. Upload the `wp-blame` folder to the /wp-content/plugins/ directory
-2. Log into the dashboard and activate within the plugins page.
+2. Activate the plugin through the `Plugins` menu in WordPress
-3. Review your website logs under Tools > Logs.
+3. Configure the plugin settings under `Settings > WP Blame`

 == Frequently Asked Questions ==